shajar-rizvi/KafkaZookeeperkafdrop/README.md

 # TO create new file
 1) touch compose-demo

-# TO open File to edit
+#  Open File to edit
 3) nano docker-compose.yml
 4) Paste the given yml content